Exactly What You Need to Know to Become a Front End Developer in 2021

 Front end web developers use three primary coding languages to code the website and web app designs created by web designers:

-I’ve combed through dozens of front end web developer job listings to see which skills are the most in-demand right now.
-These are the things that real employers are looking for in job applicants today (and will still be looking for in the near future).
-Master these things and you’re certain to land an awesome front end dev job!
+I’ve combed through dozens of front end web developer job listings to see which skills are the most in-demand.
+Master these skills below and you’re certain to land an awesome front end developer job!

 HTML & CSS

 HTML (Hyper Text Markup Language) and CSS (Cascading Style Sheets) are the most basic building blocks of web coding.
-Without these two things, you can’t create a website design, and all you’ll end up with is unformatted plain text on the screen.
-You can’t even add images to a page without HTML!
+Without these two skills, you can’t create a website design — all you’d have is unformatted plain text on the screen.
+In fact, you can’t even add images to a page without HTML!

 Before you get started on any web development career path, you’ll have to master coding with HTML and CSS.
 The good news is that getting a solid working knowledge of either of these can be done in just a few weeks.